 whurley: Time Magazine about pharma to pinpoint and erase memories.

 Q: Is it possible to build a brain that can grow and develop and keep your brain going forward?

-whurley: All knowledge is possible. lots of efforts.
+whurley: All knowledge is possible. lots of effort.
 IBM focusing on that.
 But in computer science, you need to understand how it works and we don’t know how the brain works– yet.
 Watson: IBM role of Watson in brain enhancement. http://www-03.ibm.com/innovation/us/watson/

 whurley: I’m an ex-IBMer and I love IBM.
 While that science is very far advanced, a lot of the science around that sucks and there need to be more projects in that area.
 There are 1,000 projects that could come out of that.